The Royal Navy of Sailing Ships

 - Repositioning a recoiled gun through its gun port with cables and tackles

-- Training the gun horizontally with ash handspikes or iron crowbars, and vertically with quoins (wooden wedges) as required.
+- Training the gun horizontally with ash handspikes or iron crowbars, and vertically with quoins (wooden wedges) as necessary.

 Finally, when ordered by the Captain through his division officer, the gun captain would fire his gun, having to repeat